children orthodontics

 Can kids flossing their teeth with an expander?

 Your child can’t floss their back teeth with expander.
 We use special glue that contains fluoride to protect the teeth.
 This means that brushing the back teeth with expander is extremely importnat.
+It is important to clear the expander with a toothbrush.

 Do I need a referral to an orthodontist for the first visit of my child?

 No. You can schedule a free consultation for your first visit.
 We have two clinics in Sammamish and Bellevue that offers free 1st visit to an orthodontist consultation.
+We discuss all issues like openbite, crowding or small upper jaw at this appointment if your kid is 6 or 9 year old.

 How long does orthodontic treatment take?